 An established travel agency or association which offers vacation rentals by owner will often have inspected the properties, either directly or through an agent, and may even have assigned a rating to the property.
 While the property may well have deteriorated since that time, it is a measure of assurance that the property you rent will be as described.
 Also, such agencies and organizations tend to be responsive to complaints, dropping problem properties and owners from their rosters.
 Finally, if things go wrong you may have legal recourse against the owner or agency, as opposed to just the unscrupulous owner.

-If the property does in fact exist, but isn't as described, or if you have trouble getting the return of your deposit, most police agencies will tell you that the problem is a "civil matter" - that is, that if you want a remedy, you should file a lawsuit against the owner.
+If the property does in fact exist but isn't as described, or if you have trouble getting the return of your deposit, most police agencies will tell you that the problem is a "civil matter" - that is, that if you want a remedy, you should file a lawsuit against the owner.
 However, if enough complaints about fraudulent activity accumulate, whether with the police or with the state or provincial consumer affairs office (in the United States, usually a division of the State Attorney General's office), the state may decide to initiate civil or criminal action to stop the fraudulent conduct.

 Reports of the owner's misconduct to the site or agency which made the rental may result in the owner being removed from their rosters, or may assist in obtaining a full or partial refund of monies wrongfully withheld.

 Unfortunately, most renters aren't in a good position to file a civil suit, as such suits typically must occur where the vacation rental is located.
-Once the renter returns home, the cost and inconvenience of travelling back to the vacation destination to prosecute the suit typically significantly exceeds the damages which might be recovered.
+Once the renter returns home, the cost and inconvenience of traveling back to the vacation destination to prosecute the suit typically significantly exceeds the damages which might be recovered.
 It is thus important to exercise your due diligence and to learn as much as you can about the property and its owner before you enter into a contract and pay a deposit.